• Skip to primary navigation

 Ambulatory Research in Cognition (ARC)

 Our smartphone-based cognitive testing platform has been iteratively developed over the past two years and is in-use in several studies around the world, including DIAN, DIAN-TU, and the Knight ADRC research cohorts.
+We are also developing a custom-made version for use with individuals who have Down syndrome.
 For more information, see the ARC smartphone app page.

 Smartphone latency testing